-The main objective of the Remuneration Committee ("REMCO") is to determine and apply a Remuneration Policy on behalf of the Board and to ensure compliance with best practice in the area of remuneration and reward.
+The main objective of the REMCO is to determine and apply a Remuneration Policy on behalf of the Board and to ensure compliance with best practice in the area of remuneration and reward.
 The REMCO is required to make suitable arrangements in order to achieve prudent recognition of any deficiencies identified in terms of remuneration within the Company and approves remuneration policies that may need to be implemented, from time to time, by the respective relevant departments within the Company.

 The role and remit of the REMCO, in conjunction with the Risk & Compliance Committee, focuses on the remuneration practices of Directors, Senior Management, risk takers, Sales executives and all other employees of the Company that receive (or may in the future receive) any form of variable pay.
-Additionally, the remit of the REMCO includes ensuring that the Company has in place a Remuneration Policy that addresses all regulatory requirements.
+Additionally, the remit of the REMCO includes ensuring that the Company has in place a Remuneration Policy ("the Policy", for the purposes of this section) that addresses all regulatory requirements.
+More specifically, the role of the REMCO is to: